 Once you are satisfied with the results, you can save the changes.
-The save button will have a small number on it, indicating how many changes have been made since the last save.
-If transformations are not saved, they will not persist if you navigate away from the page.
-The save button will be disabled if you have any transformations with errors.
+The Save button has a small number on it, indicating how many changes have been made since the last time you saved changes.
+If you don't save transformations, they will not persist if you navigate away from the page.
+The Save button is disabled if you have any transformations with errors.

-Clicking Cancel changes will revert your transformations back to the last time they were saved, thereby undoing all changes noted in the orange badge on the save button.
+Clicking Cancel changes reverts transformations back to the last time they were saved, thereby undoing all changes noted in the orange badge on the Save button.

 Transformations only have local effects and can be reordered freely.
 This reordering may change the output, but are permitted at any time.

 Transformations can be reordered by clicking and holding on the two horizontal line icon at the top left of the transformation and then dragging it to the desired location.